An upper bound on geodesic length in 2D critical first-passage percolation: Topological preliminaries: circuits and associated regions

 \end{enumerate} \end{proposition}

-Figure \ref{fig:not_ss_cont} shows an example of two circuits $\incir_i,\incir_{i+1}$ that are not vertex-disjoint.
-The only way that this can happen is if the two circuits touch at a corner.
-Since each vertex is only seen in four edges on $\Z^2$, $\incir_i$ and $\incir_{i + 2}$ must always be vertex-disjoint, as stated in Item \ref{itm:Idisj}.
+Figure \ref{fig:not_ss_cont} shows an example when circuits $\incir_i$ and $\incir_{i+1}$ are not vertex-disjoint.
+The only way this can happen is if the two circuits touch at a corner.
+Since each vertex is only seen in four edges on $\Z^2$, $\incir_i$ and $\incir_{i + 2}$ must always be vertex-disjoint, as stated in Item \ref{itm:2donttouch}.